buzzgreyday/pypergraph/docs/source/keyring/keyring.wallets.rst

 Multi Chain Wallet
 ------------------

 This wallet is a hierarchical deterministic wallet type.
-Which means private keys are generated from a master/root seed.
+Which means private keys (accounts) are generated from a master/root seed.
 Thus, supports multiple chains and accounts per wallet.

 **Parameters**